-EpiCor began in the US when a farmer noted at the end of the 19th century that cattle that had leftovers with fermented buttermilk appeared to be better than those who only got grain.
+EpiCor began in the US when a farmer noted at the end of the 19th century that cattle that had leftovers with fermented milk appeared to feel better than those who only got grain.
 After the war in 1945, he decided to expose his theory to a true test.
 He designed a special fermentation process with yeast culture that he then gave the livestock.

 What is Epicor?

-We have of course added EpiCor in our ImmunoMix but also a complex of fungus extracts from Cordyceps, Maitake and Shiitake to enhance the effect even more.
+We have of course added EpiCor in our ImmunoMix but also a complex of fungus extracts from Cordyceps, Maitake and Shiitake.
 On the island of Okinawa outside of Japan they live on a low caloride that almost always contains fungi, such as those we have in ImmunoMix.
-Mushrooms have a huge resistance to bacteria and mold and other intruders.
+The fungus extract we have added has been used for thousands of years in Asia.

 Maitake means "dancing fungus" in Japan.
 One thinks it got its name after people who found it out in the wild danced with joy.
 It has been used for thousands of years in Asia, but only recently became popular with us.
 Shiitake whose name comes from the tree it grows on shii and take that means fungus.

 We have also added zinc and selenium that support a normal immune system.